 It's no wonder early childhood education is such a crucial part of human development.
 Well-trained teachers encourage children at each milestone, building on strengths and helping to overcome challenges.
 This is where confidence and a love of learning is born.

 Learn more About Early Childhood Education Training

 Do you love interacting with young children, and feel inspired to pursue a career in early childhood education?
 You don't need a university degree to open your own daycare or preschool or find employment in this field.

-If you meet admission requirements, you can earn an early childhood education diploma from a public or private college.
+If you meet admission requirements, you can earn an early childhood education certificate from a public or private college.
 Many programs can be completed in less than two years.

 We recommend talking with an academic advisor, who can walk you through the coursework, explain the application process, and answer any questions you may have.

-We welcome you to get in touch with a Herzing advisor, and learn more about our Early Childhood Education program, delivered at the Montreal campus.
+We welcome you to get in touch with a Herzing advisor and learn more about our early childhood education program, delivered online.
 Click below to get started.
 We're here to help!